Articles > Business > How to become an operations manager

 • Education

 Many operations managers work on-site at their employer’s place of business.
-You might have an office in a warehouse or an office environment, where you can maintain proximity to other employees or team members.
-You might also work in a company’s human resources department, given HR’s involvement in new employee hiring and training.
+Some have an office in a warehouse or an office environment to maintain proximity to other employees or team members.
+Others work in a company’s human resources department, given HR’s involvement in new employee hiring and training.

 In certain cases, you might be able to work remotely as an operations manager.
 As long as you have access to communication tools and a stable internet connection, you can draft and implement effective operations policies from a distance.
 However, even remote operations managers usually visit the office periodically to connect with team members and get a closer look at operations.

-Your exact income as an operations manager will depend on a variety of factors.
-Your employer, employer’s size, years of experience, education and any industry certifications can all affect your overall salary.
+Exact income as an operations manager will depend on a variety of factors including the employer, employer’s size, years of experience, education and any industry certifications.

 The salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.